-Justice is a fundamental and wide value to which equality, freedom, rights and responsibility are subordinates.
-Equality is included in justice, it means treating everyone, in the same category, by the same treatment without any discrimination.
-Sex, wealth, age and health are different categories, equality that does not take these characteristics into account could be unjust and turn into a form of oppression.
+Justice is a fundamental and wide value to which equality, freedom, rights, and responsibility are subordinates.
+Equality is included in the definition of justice, it means treating everyone, in the same category, by the same treatment without any discrimination.
+Sex, wealth, age, and health are different categories.
+The equality that does not take these characteristics into account could be unjust and be a form of oppression.
 In some cases, the line between equality and justice is very fine, wisdom is very essential in such cases.
 For instance, inequality of pay between males and females for a job with identical specifics is not fair and unacceptable.
-But, taking the special needs of motherhood into account for a paid leave, is a form of discrimination that is required for justice.
+But, taking the special needs of motherhood into account for paid leave, is a form of discrimination that is required for justice.